I-Man-H/PP1/Week 3.md

 * Browne, C. A. (2020), Towards defining the systems habits of a ‘primed’ student engineer.
 30th Annual INCOSE International Symposium - System Engineering, 18-23 July 2020.
 Cape Town, South Africa. [available on the Wattle site]
 * Salmon, P. M., Hulme, A., Read, G. J., Thompson, J., & McClure, R. (2017).
 Rethinking the causes of road trauma: society’s problems must share the blame.
 In Conversation.
 Conversation Media Group. [[Access Here]](https://theconversation.com/rethinking-the-causes-of-road-trauma-societys-problems-must-share-the-blame-82383)

-## Think About These Questions
-1. What is a system?
-What is feedback?
-2. How things outside your boundary area affect things within (think about a project you are working on)?
-3. What are those things?
-How do they drive change?
-4. How can you show the connections between different systems involved in your project?

 ## Introduction
 1. What is System Thinking?
 2. What is Analytic Thinking?